in-toto/in-toto/demo-opensuse/Offline-demo.md

 # in-toto offline openSUSE demo
-You could try this demo if you don't have or don't want to create an OpenSUSE build service account.
+You can try this demo if you don't have or don't want to create an OpenSUSE build service account.

 # Change into the demo directory and you are ready to start
 ```shell